OgawaSama/air-quality/README.md

 The generated ROC Curve uses One-vs-Rest Macro-Average to try and consider the minority classes as equal value as the majority ones.
 The visualization of this curve can be found at `macro_roc.png` after running the algorithm, though it is not generated when benchmarking.

+The benchmarking algorithm uses Stratified R-Fold Cross-Validation, with R=10.

 ## Running the program